Albert Einstein House: History

-The house was built in 1838, as it originally stood on Alexander Street where Stuart Hall of the Princeton Theological Seminary was built in that year, also displacing the house now at 108 Mercer.
+The house was built in 1838, as it originally stood on Alexander Street where Stuart Hall of the Princeton Theological Seminary was built in that year, also displacing the house now at 108 Mercer Street.
 The home is a simple pattern-book cottage and not in itself of unusual significance.
 Elsa Einstein purchased the home from Mary Clark Marden on July 24, 1935, for an undisclosed sum according to the deed which was recorded by the Mercer County Clerk's Office on August 1, 1935.
 For many years, Albert Einstein lived in the house with three women: his sister Maja, his step-daughter Margot Einstein-Marianoff (1899–1986), and his secretary Helen Dukas.

 Albert Einstein reportedly requested that this house not be made a museum, and the family did not want it to be recognized as such.
 Nonetheless, it was added to the National Register of Historic Places and further designated a U.S. National Historic Landmark in 1976.